theMartux/flexo/README.md

 # flexo
-Light grid based on CSS Flex rule.
+Light css grid and wireframe based on flex property